-We have examined the Registration Statement on Form S-3 filed by Equinix, Inc. (the "Company") with the Securities and Exchange Commission (the "Commission") on September 12, 2003 (the "Registration Statement"), in connection with the registration under the Securities Act of 1933, as amended, of up to 500,000 shares of the Company's Common Stock of certain stockholders of the Company (the "Shares").
-As your counsel in connection with this transaction, we have examined the proceedings taken and are familiar with the proceedings proposed to be taken by you in connection with the sale and issuance of the Shares.
+We have examined the Registration Statement on Form S-3 filed by Equinix, Inc. (the "Company") with the Securities and Exchange Commission (the "Commission") on October 15, 2003 (the "Registration Statement"), in connection with the registration under the Securities Act of 1933, as amended, of up to \$150,000,000 in aggregate offering price of the Company's Common Stock (the "Shares").
+As your counsel in connection with this transaction, we have examined the proceedings taken by you in connection with the sale of the Shares.